brilliant-data/Palette-Director/README.md

 * Put the (32 bit) apache installation anywhere on your machine
 * set the `APACHE_INCLUDE_DIR` CMake cache variable to the include directory of that installation
+* set the `APR_INCLUDE_DIR` CMake cache variable to the include directory of APR utility library
 * set the `APACHE_LIB_DIR` CMake cache variable to the lib directory of that installation

 * The CPack installer needs attention to make it work